 Tallebudgera Creek is a well-known family picnic and swimming area but is subject to dangerous tidal surges.
 The area’s popularity has grown over the years and it is favoured by young families as well as people of all ages.
 Neptune members are there for the rescue and assistance, or a concerned check to ensure all is right.
 Rewards in the form of a thank you are few and far between, but no matter, a successful rescue and the sigh of a relieved parent, family, or friends, does the heart proud through a sense of accomplishment and fulfilment of a job well done.

 The club has consistently maintained a family environment in its method of operation.
-Each patrol weekend is managed by a chaperone, usually a parent(s), and families are encouraged to join as a full unit.
+Each patrol weekend is managed by a duty manager, usually a parent(s), and families are encouraged to join as a full unit.

 Appropriate rules ensure fairness to all within a stable and supportive environment.
 While developing on ethos of training and life saving,